ntulenev/MassiveUpdatesAggregator/README.md

 # MassiveUpdatesAggregator
-Allowsе to process a huge number of updates for different entities (of one type that could be grouped by the key) and returns an aggregated version of each of them by timer.
+Allowsе to group incoming messages by key and returns aggregations by timer.

 ![Diagram](diagram.PNG)